 Writing Covered Call Example

 - ST = $1200/-

 An investor has written the covered call option, and at the time of expiry, the stock price rose to $1600/-.

 Payoff for the seller is as below:

 - = max(1500 – 1600, 0)

 - Net Payoff of writer = 400 – 100 = $300/-

-In this type of strategy, the seller earns through premium paid by the buyer.
-However, the losses would be unlimited theoretically, if share prices move upward and exercised by the buyer.
+In this type of strategy, the seller earns through Premium paid by the buyer.
+However, the losses would be unlimited theoretically, if share prices moved upward and exercised by the buyer.
 Therefore, there is limited profit with a huge potential of upside risk.

 Writing Naked Call Example

-Let’s assume shares of ABC is currently trading at $800/- and the call option for a strike price of $1000/- with a maturity of one month and premium of $50/-.
-Here, I can sell a naked call (suppose I am not owing shares of ABC) and earn an amount of $50/- through premium.
-By doing so, I am deliberately speculating that share price of ABC shall not move beyond $850/- ($800 + Premium of $50) till the expiration of the contract.
-In this strategy, I shall start incurring losses once ABC stock start moving from the level of $850/- and it can be theoretically unlimited.
+Let’s assume shares of ABC is currently trading at $800/- and the call option for a strike price of $1000/- with a maturity of one month and Premium of $50/-.
+Here, I can sell a naked call (suppose I do not own shares of ABC) and earn an amount of $50/- through Premium.
+By doing so, I am deliberately speculating that the share price of ABC shall not move beyond $850/- ($800 + Premium of $50) till the expiration of the contract.
+In this strategy, I shall start incurring losses once ABC stock starts moving from the level of $850/- and it can be theoretically unlimited.
 Hence, there is a huge potential of making a loss through upside risk and limited potential of making a profit.